GetDKAN/dkan/docs/components/datastore.rst

 DKAN Fast Import Manager
 ------------------------
 .. warning::
-  The *FastImport* Manager only works with files hosted in the web server and with a properly configured mysql client and server.
+  The *FastImport* Manager is disabled by default and only works with files hosted in the web server and with a properly configured mysql client and server.

 DKAN provides a second manager: *FastImport*.